bcgov/bcdc-test/docs/wrk_planning.md

 All data used by the tests will be contained in json files in src/test_data

+Object names used for testing should all come from fixtures defined in `test_config.py`

 ## Testing

 CKAN is made up of the following objects: